kashw2/My-Brain/Information Communication Technology/Operations/Kubernetes/Workloads/Deployments.md

 - Attempts to ensure rollout across nodes

 # Cons
-- Ephemeral state / Stateless
-	- Data is lost the on container termination
+- Data in memory is lost the on container termination
+- Multi Pod Persistent Volume Claims can be problematic due to multiple writes to the same file system.
 - Doesn't provide predictive termination of Pods
+- Non DNS addressable